 These publications were autonomous with regard to material of literary and general cultural interest.
 The syndicated fancywork instructions, although distributed to all licensed recipients, were used selectively at local editorial discretion and scheduled for release on the same basis.
 As with the parent Die Modenwelt, neither the British nor the Danish publication has been digitized comprehensively.

 A history of knitting in Norway, Strikking i Norge (Knitting in Norway), edited by Anne Kjellberg and published in 1987, includes material taken from the 1 March 1881 issue of Dagmar.
 It illustrates and describes a circular knitting needle made of whalebone (fiskebeen, c.f.
-Fischbein).
+Fischbein), a material now commonly called baleen.
 This is the earliest mention I have yet seen of such a tool, but it is presented as having fallen out of familiar usage over the preceding two generations rather than being an innovation.

 This diffuse chronological perspective reduces the need for putting an exact date on its presumed simultaneous or earlier appearance in Die Modenwelt.
 However, the initial wording may differ in relevant nuance from that of the Danish translation and I am actively trying to locate copies of at least the 1880 and 1881 German volumes.
 The fancywork pages from the 1881 volume of The Young Ladies’ Journal are online but don’t include the circular needle.
 I haven’t yet found a copy of the cited issue of Dagmar for direct examination either.